awsdocs/iam-user-guide/doc_source/getting-started_create-admin-group.md

 **To create an administrator user for yourself and add the user to an administrators group \(console\)**

-1. Use your AWS account email address and password to sign in as the *[AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)* to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing **Root user** and entering your AWS account email address\.
+On the next page, enter your password\.
 **Note**
 We strongly recommend that you adhere to the best practice of using the **Administrator** IAM user below and securely lock away the root user credentials\.
 Sign in as the root user only to perform a few [account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.